Scleral Contact Lenses

 Many people prefer wearing contact lenses over eyeglasses for many reasons.
 Contacts give you a more natural look, they don’t obstruct your view, and they are perfect when playing a sport.
 However, certain conditions of the eye can make it difficult to wear soft lenses.
 If you suffer from keratoconus or dry eye, then scleral contact lenses might be right for you.
 Here at Excel Eyecare OD PA, serving Steele Creek and Charlotte, our optometrist can fit you with the right contact lenses for your needs.

-The Difference between Traditional Soft Lenses and Scleral Lenses
+The Difference Between Traditional Soft Lenses & Scleral Lenses

 The difference between traditional soft contact lenses and scleral lenses is that soft lenses sit right on your cornea while scleral lenses rest on the white of your eye, also known as the sclera.
 The prescription portion of the scleral lens doesn’t touch your cornea at all.
 Instead, it vaults over the cornea.

 Conditions that can be Treated with Scleral Contact Lenses

 There are a few conditions where scleral lenses are the preferred contact lens choice.
 These include:

 - Keratoconus: This condition occurs when your cornea is not strong enough to hold its round shape and bulges into a cone shape.
 A bulging cornea can make it tough to wear traditional lenses.
 Scleral contacts are more comfortable to wear if you have this refractive error.